Masters Leaders Cards | WTOP

 |545

-Only half the field finished the opening round because of a weather day.
+Only half the field finished the second round because of a weather day.

 Copyright © 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.